Continuing our Crossroads Tournament Series –

 Good luck to all our competitors!

-- Valid strikes to the head and torso will score 2 points
+- Head and torso strikes award 2 points

-- First to 5 points or time expiration
+- First fighter to 5 points or time expiration

-- Strikes must of be good martial quality – excessive force is not allowed, insufficient force will not be awarded
+- Strikes must of be good quality to be awarded – excessive force is not allowed and insufficient contact will not be awarded

 All fighters will present themselves and their equipment to the equipment inspector prior to the beginning of the tournament for compliance inspection and approval.
 Loaner gear MAY be available, we recommend contacting us in advance if you need something.

-- They will be inspected for acceptable amount of flex
+- All weapons will be inspected for “fit for use”, including acceptable amount of flex

 - Tips should be rolled OR covered with plastic/leather/rubber blunt

-- Should be free of nicks and burrs that would tear fabric or skin
+- Blades should be free of nicks and burrs that would tear fabric or skin

 - Fighters wishing to use a sword not on this list must inquire with us at least one week before the tournament date – the tournament staff and administration will not review off-brand/off-model weapons on-site at the tournament unless previous arrangements have been made